Expert medical and surgical care in Thailand

 What Affects the Price?

-The main variable is technique — endoscopic release involves specialised equipment and may cost slightly more than open.
+The main variable is technique.
+Endoscopic release involves specialised equipment and may cost slightly more than open.
 Bilateral surgery doubles the procedure fee.
 Revision cases are more complex and priced higher.
 Whether nerve conduction studies are done in Thailand or results are brought from home can also affect the total.

 Cost by Carpal Tunnel Release Type